2025 New Mexico State Aggies football team

-The 2025 New Mexico State Aggies football team represents New Mexico State University in Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
-The Aggies are led by Tony Sanchez in his second year as the program's head coach.
-The Aggies play home games at Aggie Memorial Stadium, located in Las Cruces, New Mexico.
+The 2025 New Mexico State Aggies football team represented New Mexico State University in Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
+The Aggies were led by Tony Sanchez in his second year as the program's head coach.
+The Aggies played home games at Aggie Memorial Stadium, located in Las Cruces, New Mexico.

+The New Mexico State Aggies recorded the 2nd highest average home attendance among football teams in the state of New Mexico, with 9,505 spectators per game.
+The New Mexico Lobos recorded the highest average with 25,252.